 How do you do Kegel exercises?

-If you do not feel you are progressing fast enough, ask yourself these questions: Are you doing the Kegels correctly?
-Are you making any progress?
-Are you strengthening the right muscles?
-If you have been taught by a doctor or physical therapist you have a good start and you may need more time to see results.
-If you are not or if you are unsure if you are doing the exercises correctly, biofeedback units can help.
-Dr. Kegel himself developed what is now the PFX2™ Pelvic Floor Exerciser to assist women in doing his exercises properly.
-Since Dr. Kegel work, other researchers have developed a wide range of equipment to assist women in performing the important pelvic floor exercises correctly.
-Take a look at our large selection of incontinence relief trainers.
+There can problems with un-assisted Kegel exercises; are you doing them correctly, are you making progress, are you strengthening the right muscles, etc. If you have been taught by a doctor or physical therapist you have a good start.
+Since Dr. Kegel, other researchers have developed a wide range of equipment to assist women in performing the important pelvic floor exercises correctly.
+Take a look at our selection of incontinence relief trainers.

 Biofeedback devices for kegel exercise equals super kegel